More Than 100 Years of God First—Azusa Pacific’s History

 Looking to the Future

 APU welcomed its 17th president, Paul W. Ferguson, Ph.D., DABT, in June 2019.
 He brings more than 30 years of experience in higher education as a professor in the field of toxicology/public health and as a university administrator, including serving as president of Ball State University and president of the University of Maine.
-Building on the university’s legacy and looking toward the future, Ferguson initiated a strategic planning process to successfully guide the APU in the next 5 to 10 years, anchoring on the university’s mission of cultivating a vibrant culture of God First, Christ-centered academic excellence.
+Building on the university’s legacy and looking toward the future, Ferguson initiated a Renewal, APU’s Strategic Plan for 2020-2027 to successfully guide the APU in the next 5 to 10 years, anchoring on the university’s mission of cultivating a vibrant culture of God First, Christ-centered academic excellence.

 A Leader in Christian Higher Education

 Today, APU offers 68 bachelor’s degrees, 48 master’s degrees, 18 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, seven regional locations, and online.
 The university holds accreditation from the WASC Senior College and University Commission as well as 14 other specialized accreditations.